Swallowtails

-The Swallowtails (Papilionidae) are a family of large colorful butterflies that are recognizable to most people.
-The entire family consists of about 550 species worldwide, but only 3 are known in the Netherlands.
-This is because most species can be found more in a tropical environment.
+The Swallowtails (Papilionidae) are a family of large, colourful butterflies that are recognisable to most people.
+The entire family comprises approximately 550 species worldwide, but only three are known in the Netherlands.
+This is because most species are found predominantly in tropical environments.
 Their name refers to the short tail that is situated on the edge of the hindwing.
 The function of this tail is unknown, but genetic studies in some species have shown that it is a labile trait of a specific gene.
 All swallowtails have three pairs of walking legs, and adults of all species visit flowers for nectar.

 Subfamily: Papilioninae